 How They Work

 Door and window sensors come in two pieces.
 One fits onto the door or window itself, while its counterpart attaches to the frame.
 Adhesive usually keeps the sensors in place, though sensors can be screwed directly into the frame.
-Position the two pieces of the sensor right next to each other, because they interact.
-When the two pieces are separated, such as when the door or window is opened, they send a signal to the alarm panel.
+Position the two pieces of the sensor right next to each other; when the two pieces are separated, such as when the door or window is opened, they send a signal to the alarm panel.

 Sensors are either wired directly into your alarm system, or they have a battery to power them so they can function wirelessly.
 The wired sensors require more time and effort to install, while the batteries on wireless sensors need frequent checking to ensure they don’t run low.
 The connection between the two sensor pieces is formed in one of several ways.
 Some sensors rely on magnets to create the connection.
 When the two parts of the sensor are separated, the magnetic field is broken and the alarm goes off.
 Others rely on a light beam, with one piece of the sensor generating the light and the other receiving it.
 If the light field is breached or turned off while the system is on, the alarm activates.